-1050 the national average, it is still an important concern that the Board would like to see be continually monitored.
-In its 2013 report, Fit to Fight, Fit For Life: 1051 Implications and Trends in Obesity and Overweight for the Department of Defense, the Board 1052 1053 commended the efforts of the DoD to address pediatric obesity through the implementation of 1054 several evidence-based interventions, as well as adopting best practices from civilian childhood 1055 obesity programs.
-In order to continue being a leader in this area, the Board feels that DoD and 1056 the MHS should explore the possibility of using a demonstration program that would address the 1057 continuing issue of pediatric obesity among military children.
-The MHS could leverage the 1058 platform of the Millennium Cohort Family Study (as noted in the Board's report, Deployment 1059 Health Centers Review, 2016-2017) in order to aid the implementation of a potential 1060 demonstration project.
+Children who are overweight or obese are at increased risk for a host of chronic diseases.
+Even though the rate of childhood obesity among children of military families is generally less than the national average, it is still an important concern that the Board would like to see be continually monitored.
+In its 2013 report, Fit to Fight, Fit For Life: Implications and Trends in Obesity and Overweight for the Department of Defense, the Board commended the efforts of the DoD to address pediatric obesity through the implementation of several evidence-based interventions, as well as adopting best practices from civilian childhood obesity programs.
+In order to continue being a leader in this area, the Board feels that DoD and the MHS should explore the possibility of using a demonstration program that would address the continuing issue of pediatric obesity among military children.
+The MHS could leverage the platform of the Millennium Cohort Family Study (as noted in the Board's report, Deployment Health Centers Review, 2016-2017) in order to aid the implementation of a potential demonstration project.

 Additionally, DoD launched the 5210 Healthy Military Children campaign, a collaboration between DoD's Office for Military Community and Family Policy and the Clearinghouse for Military Family Readiness at Penn State University, to encourage a healthy lifestyle among military children.
 The program encourages children to incorporate healthy activities and lifestyle changes into their day, such as limited television/screen time, zero sugary drinks, and eating more fruits and vegetables.
 Since implementing the campaign, DoD officials have seen the most success in reducing screen time, noting parents are much more aware of the difference between productive and non-productive screen time (e.g. using computer screens for math homework versus using computer screens for videogames).
 A goal of the 5210 campaign is to help children self-regulate between productive and non-productive activities as they enter their teen years.
-66 Officials are promoting education efforts where military families live, work, and play, including doctor offices, recreation centers, and schools on base, with the goal of making 5210 part of every family's lifestyle.
-The Board would like the MHS to continue to build off its accomplishments in this area to ensure that military parents and children are well educated regarding obesity and its numerous potential health implications and that the rates of pediatric obesity among military children continues to decline (please see Appendix C.1 for more information about pediatric obesity).
+Officials are promoting education efforts where military families live, work, and play, including doctor offices, recreation centers, and schools on base, with the goal of making 5210 part of every family's lifestyle.
+The Board would like the MHS to continue to build off its accomplishments in this area to ensure that military parents and children are well educated regarding obesity and its numerous potential health implications and that the rates of pediatric obesity among military children continues to decline (see Appendix D.1 for more information about pediatric obesity).